wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

          - Ex.
 A drivetrain might have 2 inputs: the voltages of the left and right motors.

       Inputs are often represented by the variable :math:`\mathbf{u}`, a column vector with one entry per :term:`input` to the :term:`system`.

+   least-squares regression
+      A curve-fitting technique which picks a curve to minimizes the *square* of the error between the fitted curve, and the actual measured data.
+See `ordinary least-squares regression <https://en.wikipedia.org/wiki/Linear_regression>`__ on wikipedia for more info.

    LQR
       Linear-Quadratic Regulator - A feedback control scheme which seeks to operate a system in a "lowest cost" manner.
 It requires an accurate mathematical model of the system being controlled, and a set of equations describing what things are "costly".
 See `LQR <https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator>`__ on wikipedia for more info.